jszychowskilaba/furniture-manufacturing/README.md

 <details>
   <summary>Click here</summary>

 Update a stored manufacture order in the DB.
+All properties of order model can be updated.
+When updating a labor or material, the entire list of the labors or materials will be changed by the new one sent.

 - **Request**